Freddie Jackson

-Frederick Anthony Jackson (born October 2, 1956) is an American singer.
+Frederick Anthony Jackson (born October 2, 1956) is an American R&B singer.
 Originally from New York, Jackson began his professional music career in the late 1970s with the California funk band Mystic Merlin.
 Among his well–known R&B/soul hits are "Rock Me Tonight (For Old Times Sake)" (1985), "Have You Ever Loved Somebody" (1986), "Jam Tonight" (1986), "Do Me Again" (1990), and "You Are My Lady" (1985).
 He contributed to the soundtrack for the 1989 film, All Dogs Go to Heaven with the Michael Lloyd-produced duet "Love Survives" alongside Irene Cara.
 He also appeared in the movie King of New York.

 Biography

 1956–1980: early life and education, Mystic Merlin

-Born in Harlem section of New York City, Jackson was trained as a gospel singer from an early age, singing at the White Rock Baptist Church of Harlem.
+Born in the Harlem section of New York City, Jackson was trained as a gospel singer from an early age, singing at the White Rock Baptist Church of Harlem.
 There he met Paul Laurence, who would later become his record producer and songwriting partner.
 After completing school, Jackson joined Laurence's group LJE (Laurence Jones Ensemble) and played the New York nightclub scene.
 During the late 1970s, Jackson moved to the West Coast and sang lead with the band Mystic Merlin (with which he released three studio albums, 1980–1982), but soon returned to New York to work with Laurence at Hush Productions.